ishaq88/flipkart-product-reviews-sentiment-analysis/README.md

 Tech-Stack : Python, Torch, Huggingface-Transformers , flask

-the model is saved locally inside a "model" directory which is needed for sentiment inference Check out <a value="Here" href="https://huggingface.co/cardiffnlp/twitter-roberta-base-sentiment-latest"></a> to know more about taking inference from pretrained model
+the model is saved locally inside a "model" directory which is needed for sentiment inference Check out <a href="https://huggingface.co/cardiffnlp/twitter-roberta-base-sentiment-latest"> Here </a> to know more about taking inference from pretrained model

 ### screenshots👇🏼